This complete couples travel planning guide will hopefully provide you with lots of advice and inspiration for planning a trip together.

 - Plan an itinerary together

-- Travel together as a couple without killing each other
+- Travel together as a couple without arguing (too much)

 The Complete Travel Planning Guide for Couples